Todd-Kridel/TK-README-File-Generator/README.md

 The following URL is for the GitHub Pages published public view of Todd Kridel's Coding Bootcamp Module Challenge 9 assignment...which in this case is only a mirrored HTML version of the README.md Markdown file that was generated from the program for this assignment: "https://todd-kridel.github.io/TK-README-File-Generator".
 Notice that the hypertext/auto links of the "Table of Contents" section of the HTML version of the file do not function because the links were programmed as Markdown-code (not HTML-code) links; but the section links *do* function in the Markdown viewer view of the README file that is displayed at the root/main level of the project repository "https://github.com/Todd-Kridel/TK-README-File-Generator".

 ## 4. Program Credits/Contributors

-Special credit callout to the Contributors of the starter code of this assignment; by way of the starter code bootcamp-related repository "git@github.com:coding-boot-camp/potential-enigma.git": user @Xandromus (Xandromus Xander Rapstine) and user @gachoi06 (gachoi06 Grace Choi).
+a special credit callout to the Contributors of the starter code of this assignment; by way of the starter code bootcamp-related repository "git@github.com:coding-boot-camp/potential-enigma.git": user @Xandromus (Xandromus Xander Rapstine) and user @gachoi06 (gachoi06 Grace Choi).

 ## 5. Program Test Information

 NONE

 ## 6. Program Questions

 Programmer Email Address: <todd.kridel@gmail.com>
 Programmer GitHub User Name: github.com/Todd-Kridel

 ## 7. Program License Information

 ![a license icon](.//images/License_Badge__The_MIT_License.jpg)

 License Text: